ghostops/homes/README.md

 # Homes

-This is my first ever attempt at building something with Go and Vue!
+This is my first ever attempt at building something in GoLang!

-A simple CRUD-app with a Vue.js frontend and GoLang backend.
+A simple CRUD-app with a React frontend and GoLang backend.

 The project is to showcase places that you've lived at on a map with pictures and the dates.